giskprod-ctrl/infra/README.md

 HMAC-SHA256 signature is added as `report_integrity.hmac_sha256`.
 This allows teams to notarise reports offline and verify that no artefacts were tampered with after generation.

+### Diagnostics and support bundles

+Each run persists a rich diagnostics trail under `<run>/diagnostics/` to help debug infrastructure issues without re-running the sample:

+* `infrastructure.log` captures every `log`/`err` message emitted by the
+  orchestrator, while `debug-events.jsonl` stores structured milestones (clone, VM start, uploads, report generation).
+* `runtime-state.json` records the latest orchestration state (guest IP, tcpdump PID, heuristic score) so you can check progression at a glance.
+* `support-summary.json` and the optional `support-bundle.tar.gz` contain host
+  health snapshots (`virsh`, `docker ps`, bridge info, disk usage).
+The bundle is always produced on failure and can be forced on success with `--support-bundle` or `CREATE_SUPPORT_BUNDLE=1`.
+* When `--debug-channel` (or `ENABLE_DEBUG_CHANNEL=1`) is set, the orchestrator exposes `diagnostics/debug-console.fifo`; writing text to this FIFO (e.g.
+  `echo 'note' > diagnostics/debug-console.fifo`) appends analyst notes to the log without altering the automation flow.

+The final `final-report.json` includes a `diagnostics` section referencing these artefacts, making it easy to cross-check host telemetry alongside the static and dynamic evidence.

 ## Workflow Summary